shanegibbs/dragon-gen/docs/service-layer-architecture.md

 ## Event System

+Events are emitted from the Rust backend through a generic notification system.
+The TypeScript service layer subscribes to these events and forwards them to UI listeners, maintaining backward compatibility with the existing event API.

-The service emits events for important state changes:
+The Rust `ClanService` emits events for important state changes:

 - `clan-created` - When a new clan is created
 - `dragon-added` - When a dragon is added to the clan
 - `dragon-removed` - When a dragon is removed
 - `interaction-simulated` - When dragons interact
 - `clan-reset` - When the clan is reset
-- `error` - When an error occurs
+- `error` - When an error occurs (emitted by TypeScript service layer)

+The notification system (`rust/src/notification.rs`) provides a generic mechanism for Rust code to emit events to JavaScript callbacks, making it reusable for other services.

 ## Related Documentation